 The Eighth Commandment states that we are not to steal (Exodus 20:15).
-You may say I have not robbed a bank or held a person up; therefore, I am not guilty of breaking this commandment.
-Have you ever misrepresented your time on a timesheet, taken supplies from work, cheated on your taxes, not reported being undercharged, or published another’s work without attribution (i.e., committed plagiarism), etc.?
+You may say I have not robbed a bank or held someone up; therefore, I am not guilty of breaking this commandment.
+Have you ever misrepresented your time on a timesheet, taken supplies from work, cheated on your taxes, not reported being undercharged, or published someone’s works without attribution (i.e., committed plagiarism), etc.?
 (1 Peter 4:15) If You cannot say “Amen,” say “Oh Me!”

-Whether we take from a person, large corporation, or government does not change the fact that it is stealing and makes us thieves.
-Increasingly we read of fraudulent activities that lead to the stealing of retirement funds from individuals thus placing their latter life finances in jeopardy.
-Even in churches, we have cases of those taking money (in their eyes a loan but in the law’s eyes embezzlement) from the treasury to meet some personal need with the thought they would return it before it was missed.
+Whether we take from a person, large corporation, or government does not change that it is stealing and makes us thieves.
+Increasingly, we read of fraudulent activities that steal retirement funds from individuals, thus placing their latter life finances in jeopardy.
+Even in churches, we have cases of those taking money (in their eyes, a loan but in the law’s eyes embezzlement) from the treasury to meet some personal need with the thought they would return it before it was missed.

 Have you ever misrepresented something to sell it?
 Have you ever substituted something inferior or deceptively reduced the quantity to improve sales?
 (Micah 6:11.
 Deuteronomy 25:13-16.
 Leviticus 19:35,36) Have you charged excessive interest?
 (Ezekiel 22:12) Have you tried to beat a seller out of their profit by stating how inferior something was when in reality it was completely adequate?
 (Proverbs 20:14)

-Employees have you given your employer their due?
+Employees, have you given your employer their due?
 Christian, do you work for your boss as if you are working for the Lord?
 The proper attitude for Christians towards our Christian or non-Christian masters (bosses) according to the flesh is to be always obedient.
-However, obedient only if their requirements do not violate a law of God (or the law of man), but even then submission with respect must be shown (Romans 13:1-8).
+However, obedient only if their requirements do not violate a law of God (or the law of man), but even then, a submission with respect must be shown (Romans 13:1-8).
 We are called to willingly and unconditionally submit to those over us with fear and trembling while zealously discharging our duties.
-With singleness of heart we are to be obedient not in rigid formality, pretense, or hypocrisy but in inward reality and sincerity, and with an undivided heart (Ephesians 6:5,6; Colossians 3:22,23; 1 Timothy 6:1,2; Titus 2:9,10; 1 Peter 2:18-25).
-We are to be obedient even when the boss is not looking knowing that nothing is hidden from the eyes of God (Hebrews 4:13).
+With singleness of heart, we are to be obedient not in rigid formality, pretense, or hypocrisy but in inward reality, sincerity, and an undivided heart (Ephesians 6:5,6; Colossians 3:22,23; 1 Timothy 6:1,2; Titus 2:9,10; 1 Peter 2:18-25).
+We are to be obedient even when the boss is not looking, knowing that nothing is hidden from the eyes of God (Hebrews 4:13).

 The Law of Consequence for Violating the Commandment